julienetie/WAVE-Architecture/Project-Structure.md

  |--config.json
  |--main.js
 ```
-- **background-services**: Relates to active services that run in the background of the UI as the user interacts with the application.
-This could relate to interactive session-timeout, href rehydration, cleanup hooks and similar timing related tasks.
+- **background-services**: Operations that run without human intervention.
+These operations may run in web workers but are no limited to the main thread.
-- **local-services**: Allow you to set and access browser storage (local-storage, session-storage, indexeddb, other)
+- **local-services**: Allows you to set and access browser storage (local-storage, session-storage, indexeddb, other)
 - **web-services**: Methods for using xmlhttprequest.
 All external data request are made here.
 - **helpers**: Helper files and or directories
 - **ui**: All visual Ui components.
-If a component has no view then it shouldn't belong in the ui directory
+If a component has no view then it shouldn't belong in the ui directory. _[required]_
 - **state-tree.js**: A central place for stateObjects to be used globally across the application.
 - **config.json**: A human editable config that is fetched into main.js, can also be config.js if feasible.
 - **main.js**: The main application file.
-The root import.
+The root import. _[required]_
-- **ui/render.js**: A function or set of functions that renders the inital views depending on when the applicaton loads.
+- **ui/render.js**: A function or set of functions that renders the inital views depending on when the applicaton loads. _[required]_
 - **ui/events.js**: Global events that affect all aspects of the SPA.
 - **routes.js**: A list of routes using first-class functons for validation.